U.S. flag

 1.0 Purpose

-This policy outlines the management of API keys issued by the USCIS Torch API Program to ensure secure access to APIs, minimizing the risk of unauthorized access or misuses.
+This policy outlines the management of API keys issued by the USCIS Torch API Program to ensure secure access to APIs.

 2.0 Scope

-This policy applies to all API consumers who have access to USCIS Torch APIs in Sandbox and Production environments.
+This policy applies to all API consumers who have access to USCIS Torch API keys in Sandbox and Production environments.

 3.0 Key Management Procedures